 Laser eye surgery will not cause cataracts to develop at a younger age.
 If you are going to develop cataracts as you get older, it will happen whether or not you have had laser eye surgery.

 The lasers work by using ultraviolet or infrared light to reshape the cornea and correct vision.
-Neither of these types of light penetrate through the cornea into the interior of the eye.
+Neither of these types of light penetrates through the cornea into the interior of the eye.
 Therefore they are incapable of causing a cataract to develop, or to progress if one is already present.

 Does laser eye surgery interfere with me having cataract surgery when I am older?